Christian-m-mason/dtms_apft/README.md

 Export the information to Excel

 Import to dtms_apft to gain better understanding of the unit's APFT scores and who needs to take an APFT.

+Import files from Excel

+Create list of Soldiers / Civilians that have training